 If you really love this song you can get it at the link below.
 Paul and George will be super happy.
 I think.
 I hope.
 Just say I sent you.

+One of the central ideas behind “Severely magical Things” is that it’s the little things in life that can and do make the difference.
+This lovely photograph of vibrant flowers is the perfect example.
 The photograph is wonderful simply because the flowers are so pretty.
-If you had a bunch of flowers like this anywhere you put them would be that little be nicer and happier because pretty is just pretty.
-By Amanda Ricks
+If you had a bunch of flowers like this, anywhere you put them would be that little be nicer and happier because,

 ‘Summers For The Birds’ and thank goodness, what a lovely sight to see.